bridcourtney/Your-PMP-Journey/README.md

   -   ## Products Page

    The "All products" page displays each Product card.
 The Product card contains the following Product information - Image, Category, Name, Customer Rating, Price & Type.
+The User can see at the top right of the page how many Products are available.
+In the top left of the page the User can sort the Products by - Price, Name, Category &        Author.
 When User clicks on the Product image they are redirected to the Product Details page.

    <img src="/static/img/products.png">